-Memory care facilities provide long-term medical care to individuals who are stricken with serious dementia and health conditions in a supervised facility.
+Memory care communities provide long-term medical care to individuals who are stricken with serious dementia and health conditions in a supervised community.
 Care providers must receive dementia-specific education and staff are required to be available for support 24 hours-a-day.
 Typically, residents in memory care require help with grooming, eating, and personal care .
 Residents may live in private rooms or shared apartments.
 Structured activities are offered by caregivers trained explicitly on providing aid for people with cognitive impairments.
 The annual median cost for a private room is around $160,418 and the cost for a semi-private room is around $139,795 .
-The state of Hawaii maintains specific rules related to this type of facility.
-The The Department of Health and Office of Health Care Assurance certifies this facility type.
+The state of Hawaii maintains specific rules related to this type of community.
+The The Department of Health and Office of Health Care Assurance certifies this community type.

 Cost of Living

 The overall cost of care for a community is affected by the neighborhood where it is located.
 The median home value in Honolulu is around $628,388 and the median cost for rent is around $1,480 per month a month.
 The rent burden for Honolulu is around 19.4% of the average monthly income.
 The sales tax in Honolulu is 4.17%.